-Reflecting on his participation in an interfaith retreat led by Gingko and the LSE Faith Centre, Mohammed Gamal Abdelnour, graduate of Al-Azhar University, Cairo (the prestigious centre of Sunni Islamic learning), considers the Muslim-Christian encounter and how this has better informed his understanding of his own religion as well as Christianity.
+Reflecting on his participation in an interfaith retreat led by Gingko and the LSE Faith Centre, Mohammed Gamal Abdelnour, graduate of Al-Azhar University, Cairo, considers the Muslim-Christian encounter and how this has better informed his understanding of his own religion as well as Christianity.

 I had always thought of inter-religious dialogue as a practice that ran the risk of compromising your own faith.
 However, I had a curious mind that was never satisfied with one side of the story, hence studying Christianity at the University of Durham after graduating from Al-Azhar University, Cairo.
 Although I had great exposure to Christianity at Durham, it was a monologue to a large degree, and this necessitated the need to have some sort of dialogue.